dardonkov/Random-Sens/README.md

 ## Installation

-1. Download the latest release from the Github page - LINK *always check newer releases*
+1. Download the latest release from the Github page - https://github.com/dardonkov/Random-Sens/releases *always check newer releases*

 2. Before you start, you need to install the Interception driver which is used to capture/modify mouse input.
 If you have used Interaccel or the Sensitivity